tobiassalem/CreativeTweetApi/readme.md

 ### Possible improvements
 The possible improvements to the application are naturally many.
 The most relevant can easily be the following.

-* Implement more features, like creating users, finding the highest trending keyword.
+* Implement more features, like creating users and searching tweets.
 * Improve user and session management.
 Concretely a logout feature which invalidates the last access token.
 * Improve security.
 Concretely store hashed passwords in the database.
 * Implement DTO's or alternatively customized JSON parsers to decide exactly what data to present to the frontend.